Self-propelled chimeras: Continuum limit

-\textit{Continuum Limit}.\textemdash In the following we derive the continuum limit of the finite-particle model \eqref{eq:spc_sys} and show by numerical integration of the phase component that partial phase synchronization as the necessary condition for chimeras is preserved in this limit.
-We follow the approach of \cite{dean:phys_a} and start by defining the empirical probability density function for $N$ particles
+In this section we derive the continuum limit for the Langevin equation \eqref{eq:spc_sys_with_noise} and show by numerical integration of the resulting 3+1-dimensional partial differential equation that chimeras are also preserved in this limit.